This post was updated on October 23, 2016.

 Perhaps, but problems with environmental compliance are more often the result of incremental changes that accumulate over time.

 If there’s one thing we at Envera have learned from working to untangle environmental compliance problems, it’s that these problems tend to grow in size and complexity the longer they’re ignored.

 Sometimes a problem can be as simple as submitting a report one day late; in others, it can be a series of many small problems that accumulate over time.
 In more complicated cases, environmental compliance problems can go undetected for years, only to finally be discovered during an audit or inspection.

 In any case, we’d like to share what we know about how environmental compliance problems start and we’ve assembled this list from years of working with regulated entities and solving their environmental compliance problems.

 If you understand how the following 19 common problems can occur, you’ll be better prepared to avoid them.

 1. Miscommunication between departments with respect to environmental requirements

-Sometimes the environmental department may need to determine if the addition of a process or piece of equipment will trigger extra monitoring, reporting or record-keeping requirements.
+Sometimes a facility’s environmental department may need to determine if the addition of a process or piece of equipment will trigger extra monitoring, reporting, or recordkeeping requirements.